ghyoun/potato_films/README.md

 #### User Story

-*"As a third-party developer who doesn't work for FreshPotatoes, I want to use the FreshPotatoes API to get a list of recommended films related to one film."*
+*"As a developer, who doesn't work for FreshPotatoes, I want to use the FreshPotatoes API to get a list of recommended films related to one film."*

 To satisfy this story: build a recommendations API endpoint that retrieves top-rated film recommendations.

 Top-rated films are defined as films with an average review rating **greater than 4.0** and have a **minimum of 10 reviews**.
 The films retrieved should have been released within **15 years (± 15 years)** of the parent film.

 The recommended films returned should:

 * Include films with the same genre or director
-* Be ordered by matching genres followed by directors.
+* Be ordered by matching genres followed by directors

 The endpoint should allow developers to: